 - And you can add a typical German sauce, like the Jäger-Sauce (Hunter's sauce with mushrooms) or Zigeuner-Sauce (Gypsy Sauce with peppers).

 To serve as a burger, you will need:

 - 1 large tomato, thickly sliced

 - 1 large piece of cucumber, sliced

 - 4 small cheese slices

 - some chili sauce or ketchup

-- Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
+- Preheat the oven to 220 degrees Celsius/ 425 degrees Fahrenheit.